MilenkoTrifkovic/ExpenseTracker2.0/README.md

 - **uuid**: For generating unique IDs.
 - **intl**: For internationalization and date/number formatting.
 - **path_provider**: For accessing commonly used locations on the filesystem.
+- **mocktail**: For mocking dependencies in tests, especially useful for testing services and providers.